-The author of a new DHCP option will follow these steps to obtain approval for the option and publication of the specification of the option as an RFC:
+The author of a new DHCP option or message type will follow these steps to obtain approval for the option and publication of the specification of the option as an RFC:

-- 1. The author devises the new option. - 2.
-The author documents the new option, leaving the option code as "To Be Determined" (TBD), as an Internet Draft.
+- 1. The author devises the new option or message type. - 2.
+The author documents the new option or message type, leaving the option code or message type code as "To Be Determined" (TBD), as an Internet Draft.

-The requirement that the new option be documented as an Internet Draft is a matter of expediency.
-In theory, the new option could be documented on the back of an envelope for submission; as a practical matter, the specification will eventually become an Internet Draft as part of the review process.
+The requirement that the new option or message type be documented as an Internet Draft is a matter of expediency.
+In theory, the new option or message type could be documented on the back of an envelope for submission; as a practical matter, the specification will eventually become an Internet Draft as part of the review process.